What is an online shopping app?

 Listen to what your audience has to say but filter the flow of incoming messages: instead of trying to implement every single suggestion, focus on noticing the most important trends.
 Once you’ve filtered the incoming flow, start implementing the most common suggestions.

 Your task at this point is to gradually flesh out your product in cooperation with the target audience.
-Add other features from the backlog, maybe scale a bit, and simply bring your online store to perfection.
+Add other features from the backlog, maybe scale a bit, and simply perfect your online store.
 This step will take an indefinite amount of time — as long as there is demand for the app, there’ll always be some room for improvement.

 How much does it cost to create a shopping app?